sipeed/sipeed_wiki/docs/hardware/en/maixsense/maixsense-a010/maixsense-a010.md

 ### Preparation

-This device adopts the serial port protocol to provide external interface and transmit data, and the physical interface provides external type-c (virtual serial port) and 1.0mm 4pin female socket (UART) to obtain depth map data for integration.
+MaixSense-A010 Uses the serial port protocol to provide interfaces and transmit data.

+The physical interfaces we provide include type-c (virtual serial port) and 1.0mm 4pin motherboard (UART), which can obtain depth map data for integration.

 **Product wiring instructions**

-After connecting to the computer through the type-c interface, it can identify /dev/ttyUSBx (Linux) or COMx (Windows).
+After connecting to the computer through the type-c interface, it can identify `/dev/ttyUSBx (Linux)` or `COMx (Windows)`.

 ![ms_pinb](./../../../zh/maixsense/maixsense-a010/assets/ms_pinb.jpg)

-You can also connect the 4pin female socket through the usb2ttl module according to the hardware pin diagram.
+The usb2ttl module can also be used to connect the 4-PIN bus according to the hardware pin diagram (device screen face down).
-Hardware pinout picture: Screen face down

 <html>
   <img src="./../../../zh/maixsense/maixsense-a010/assets/ms_pin.jpg" width=48%>
   <img src="./../../../zh/maixsense/maixsense-a010/assets/ms_pinc.jpg" width=48%>